Willow Vale (Qld)

 Willow Vale is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Willow Vale, as per the latest Census, consisted of 91.5% houses and 8.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
-Home ownership in Willow Vale was at 16.5%, with the rest of dwellings either mortgaged (43.5%) or rented (40.0%).
-The median monthly mortgage repayment in the area was $2,000, higher than Non-Metro Qld's average of $1,655 and the national average of $1,863.
-The median weekly rent figure in Willow Vale was recorded at $430, substantially above the national figure of $375 but lower than Non-Metro Qld's $345.
+Dwelling structure in Willow Vale, as evaluated at the latest Census, consisted of 91.5% houses and 8.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Willow Vale was at 16.5%, with the rest of dwellings being mortgaged (43.5%) or rented (40.0%).
+The median monthly mortgage repayment in the area was $2,000, higher than Regional Qld's average of $1,655.
+The median weekly rent figure was recorded at $430, compared to Regional Qld's $375.
+Nationally, Willow Vale's mortgage repayments are higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.

 Frequently Asked Questions - Housing